 Mouth Breathing & Snoring

-Signs that your child is a mouth breather:
+The most common signs that your child is a mouth breather include:

 - Bad breath